kbab6aoo/HowToArticles/usingVarnishToServeWordPressOnDebian.md

 1
 cgi.fix_pathinfo=0
 After you’ve made this change, save and exit the file.
-Open /etc/php5/fpm/pool.d/www.conf and confirm that the listen = directive, which specifies the socket used by nginx to pass requests to PHP-FPM, matches the following:
+Open /etc/php5/fpm/pool.d/www.conf and confirm that the listen = directive, which specifies the socket used by Nginx to pass requests to PHP-FPM, matches the following:

 /etc/php5/fpm/pool.d/www.conf
 1